Whatsapp Icon

 • Omega-3 Fatty Acids: Found in fish oil and flaxseed oil, omega-3s are believed to possess anti-inflammatory properties, which might help reduce the side effects of chemotherapy and support heart health.

 • Probiotics: Important for maintaining gut health, especially during chemotherapy.
-Probiotics can help manage chemotherapy-induced nausea and prevent antibiotic-associated diarrhea.
+Probiotics can help manage chemotherapy-induced nausea and prevent antibiotic-associated diarrhoea.

 • Glutamine: An amino acid that may help manage chemotherapy-induced neuropathy, a common side effect that causes pain and weakness, though more research is needed to fully understand its efficacy.

-• Ginger: Often praised for its abilities to ease nausea and vomiting, which are frequent side effects of chemotherapy.
+• Ginger: Often praised for its ability to ease nausea and vomiting, which are frequent side effects of chemotherapy.

 • Curcumin: The active compound in turmeric, curcumin has been noted for its anti-inflammatory and antioxidant properties and is being studied for its potential to enhance the efficacy of cancer treatments.